tassan/talkify-frontend/README.md

 ## Overview

 The **Talkify Frontend** is the user interface of the Talkify real-time chat system.
-Built with **React**, it provides an interactive and seamless experience for users to communicate and manage their chats.
+Built with **Next.js** (a React framework), it provides an interactive and seamless experience for users to communicate and manage their chats.
 This repository is part of the multi-repository setup for Talkify.

 ## Features

 - Responsive design for chat functionality.
 - Real-time messaging via integration with the backend.
 - User authentication and session management.
-- Dynamic chat list and message views.
+- Dynamic chat list and message views with server-side rendering (SSR) and static site generation (SSG).

 ## Tech Stack

-- **React**: Frontend library for building user interfaces.
-- **React Router**: For navigation and routing.
+- **Next.js**: React-based framework for building modern web applications with SSR and SSG capabilities.
 - **Axios**: For making API requests to the backend.
 - **CSS/SCSS**: For styling the application.
 - **WebSockets/SignalR**: For real-time updates.